Illusion47586/Flutter-App-Template/README.md

 This is my personal template for creating flutter apps.

 There are different branches for different `architectures`.
-I currently use `GetX Architecture`, hence I have made that, contributions are welcome.
+I currently use `Get Architecture`, hence I have made that, contributions are welcome.

 ### Structure
 ```bash